This post may contain affiliate links. Read my full disclosure policy.

 Expert Tips

-1. Let the butter soften to room temp naturally.
+1. Let the butter soften naturally to room temperature.
 Don’t melt it.

 2. Weigh the flour if you have a scale.
 Otherwise, fluff the flour with a fork before measuring, and spoon and level into the measuring cup.